 |Variety of weldable metals||8||4|

 What are the similarities between stick and flux-cored welding?

 Stick and flux-cored welding use an electric arc to melt their consumable electrode and the base metals to join them.
 Both processes offer strong welds with deep penetration and good fusion.

 Stick and flux-cored welding don’t use external gas shielding because their electrodes come with flux material.
-The flux protects the puddle and provides many benefits to the welding processes:
+The flux protects the puddle and provides many benefits:

 - The flux’s primary function is to generate shielding gasses to protect the puddle, the arc, and the electrode’s tip from the air.

-- The flux material contains elements that deoxidize and clean the molten puddle from pollutants by trapping them in the slag.
+- It contains elements that deoxidize and clean the molten puddle from pollutants by trapping them in the slag.

-- Other elements in the flux help to stabilize the welding arc and reduce excessive spatter.
+- Other elements in the flux help to stabilize the arc and reduce excessive spatter.

 - The flux also adds alloying elements to increase the weld metal’s strength and offer other metallurgical or corrosion improvements.

 Stick and flux-cored equipment are very portable because there is no need for gas cylinders and hoses.